benswinney/kube-homelab-multinode/README.md

 A minimum of three nodes should be used for a Stacked Master and Etcd cluster.

-This is the default topology in kubeadm.
-A local etcd member is created automatically on control plane nodes when using kubeadm init and kubeadm join --control-plane.
+This is the default topology in `kubeadm`.
+A local etcd member is created automatically on master nodes when using `kubeadm init` and `kubeadm join --control-plane`.

 ### External Etcd with Stacked Master Topology